What layers are

 You can look at layers in two ways:

 - A layer is a group of components on entities in the game world.

-- A layer comprises the server-worker instances that have authority over one of those groups of components.
+- A layer comprises the server-worker instances that have write access authority over one of those groups of components.

 To explore that in more detail: for the entities in the world, you split their components up into layers.
-A particular entity component being in a particular layer means that server-worker instances that belong to that layer can have write access to those entity components.
+A particular entity component being in a particular layer means that server-worker instances that belong to that layer can have write access authority over those entity components.

 For example, you might say that a particular entity’s